-The best solution, of course, is prevention.
+The best solution for depression, of course, is prevention.
 You may ask ‘how can I prevent depression?’
 The answer is just think about health in general; what applies to physical health can also apply to mental health.
 To keep physically healthy the body needs a good environment, nutritious food, water, exercise, fresh air and sunlight.
 When you take care of these basics from the start then good physical health will be maintained.

 When it comes to mental health, the same principles apply: A good environment, nutritious food, water, exercise, fresh air and sunlight.
 Without all of these in good proportion your body cannot produce the necessary neurochemicals to regulate mood.

 You may have read or heard that depression is caused by a lack of serotonin or some other chemical imbalance.
 This may be true in some cases, because adverse life events or developmental hindrances can in some cases cause deficiency or imbalance of certain neurochemicals.
 The good news is that the neurochemistry can be re-balanced using detoxification, proper nutrition, psychotherapy, hypnotherapy and by following the basic principles mentioned above.

 It has been proved that a good social environment, pleasant social interactions and good conversations can stimulate specific genes or gene sequences that produce the neurochemicals that will elevate mood.
 This explains why a productive session with your counselor or therapist can leave you feeling better than before the session.